 Level 3 behavior is student misconduct that is serious enough to result in a Superintendent's suspension of up to 180 school days or an expulsion.
-In addition to the "Standards" enumerated below, Level 3 behavior may also include certain charges and convictions in either adult or juvenile court with one of the following:
+In addition to the "Standards" enumerated below, Level 3 behavior may also include certain charges and convictions in either adult or juvenile court with any of the following:

-- 6. First-degree murder under section 565.020, RSMo; - 7.
-Second-degree murder under section 565.021, RSMo; - 8.
-Kidnapping under section 565.110, RSMo; - 9.
-First-degree assault under section 565.050, RSMo; - 10.
-Rape in the first degree under section 566.030, RSMo; - 11.
-Sodomy in the first degree under section 566.060, ROMs; - 12.
-Statutory rape under section 566.032, RSMo; - 13.
-Statutory sodomy under section 566.062, RSMo; - 14.
-Robbery in the first degree under section 569.020 RSMo;

-- 15. Distribution of drugs to a minor under section 195.212.
-RSMo: - 16.
-Arson in the first degree under section 569.040, RSMo; (See MSBA Guidance)
+- 1. First-degree murder under section 565.020, RSMo; - 2.
+Second-degree murder under section 565.021, RSMo; - 3.
+Kidnapping under section 565.110, RSMo; - 4.
+First-degree assault under section 565.050, RSMo; - 5.
+Rape in the first degree under section 566.030, RSMo; - 6.
+Sodomy in the first degree under section 566.060, ROMs; - 7.
+Statutory rape under section 566.032, RSMo; - 8.
+Statutory sodomy under section 566.062, RSMo; - 9.
+Robbery in the first degree under section 569.020 RSMo; - 10.
+Distribution of drugs to a minor under section 195.212, RSMo; - 11.
+Arson in the first degree under section 569.040, RSMo;

-For purposes of the Missouri Safe Schools Act and the District's Student Expectation Code policy, "Charged" means that an indictment or information has been filed in an adult proceeding, or a petition has been filed in juvenile court.
-Although a hearing is not required by statute for mandatory exclusions under the Safe School Act, the district may elect to conduct a hearing regarding the existence of the charges or petition.
-Special rules may apply to a student with a disability who has been charged with or convicted of the offenses identified above.
+For purposes of the Missouri Safe Schools Act and the District's Student Expectation Code policy, "charged" means that an indictment or information has been filed in an adult proceeding, or a petition has been filed in juvenile court.
+Although a hearing is not required by statute for mandatory exclusions under the Safe School Act, the District may elect to conduct a hearing regarding the existence of the charges or petition.
+Special rules may apply to a student with a disability who has been charged with or convicted of these offenses.

-In addition to the offenses identified above, which typically result in a mandatory exclusion, Missouri law also permits school districts to suspend a student who has, as an adult, been charged with or convicted of, or pled guilty to, a felony that is not listed above.
+In addition to these offenses, which typically result in a mandatory exclusion, Missouri law also permits school districts to suspend a student who has, as an adult, been charged with or convicted of, or pled guilty to, a felony that is not listed above.
 When a student is suspended as a result of the student being charged with or convicted of, or having entered a plea of guilty to, a felony not listed above, a hearing before the Board of Education is required under Section 167.161 of the Missouri Revised Statutes to remove the student from school.